ahernc/cbipoc/README.md

   - xsd /c cprd-schema-v4-3.xsd /n:XsdClasses.cbipoc
 4. The Class will be generated in the folder you are in within the command prompt.

-Then the project source code, make sure the new .cs file is copied to the XsdClasses folder within the project.
+Then in the project source code, make sure the new .cs file is copied to the XsdClasses folder within the project.

 Note: Use any folder/naming convention you want.
 You can refactor the Class name and change the namespace as necessary.